 In some of my posts in the past, I have discussed projectors as they affect our entertainment lives.
 Today, I am going to talk about how home projectors dissipate heat.
 Many people have been wondering about projectors and heat.
-This is definitely a long-standing problem.
+This is a long-standing problem.

 Nowadays, various projector manufacturers are promoting the high brightness of their products, but high brightness will also bring high heat.
 By extension, heat dissipation problems will follow.
-People who are familiar with halogen lamps should know that when these lamps work for a long time, the heat will build up.
+People familiar with halogen lamps should know that when these lamps work for a long time, the heat will build up.

 Halogen bulbs are commonly used in traditional projectors.
 Therefore, in order to mitigate the heat dissipation conditions, a larger design-build is required.